gmkling/etude_ninja/README.md

 - Individual instruments are recorded alone playing etudes
 - onset_frames_transcription from Magenta suggests segment points for notes.
-- Flask webpages are used to create simple UIs for curators
+- Curators/Annotators use Flask webpages to add metadata
-- Mysql is used to store data
+- Mysql is used to manage data
-- libsndfile is used to embed markers and annotations
+- libsndfile is used to embed markers and annotations in audio files
-- pydub is used for python audio utilities
+- pydub is used for python audio processing